 Remembering Ruby: For Families Living Beyond the Loss of a Pet

 The loss of a beloved pet can be devastating to a child.
 This is the true story about a boy‚ his dog‚ and the close relationship that develops between them.
-When Ruby becomes terminally ill‚ the boy and his family must cope with their feelings along the way, and live beyond the loss.
+When Ruby becomes terminally ill‚ the boy and his family must cope with their feelings along the way, and learn to live beyond the loss.
 By finding ways to remember Ruby‚ they make it through‚ together.

 Saying Goodbye to Lulu